Race Face Chester Review

 Our Analysis and Test Results

-The Chester is one heck of a bargain for the amount of quality you'll get from this flat pedal.
-Raceface has hit the nail on the head with the construction of this versatile nylon composite pedal with Chromoly steel axle that weighs in at only 358 grams.
-These convex flats offer decent grip, a generous platform, and inexpensive rebuild and service kits.
-In fact, one of our testers actually owned a pair of Chester's prior to this review for all of these reasons.
+The Chester is a great bargain for the quality you get from this mountain bike flat pedal.
+Raceface has hit the nail on the head with the construction of this versatile nylon composite pedal with a Chromoly steel axle that weighs in at only 358-grams.
+These convex flats offer decent grip, a great platform, and inexpensive rebuild and service kits.
+For all these reasons, one of our testers owned a pair of Chesters before this review, so they've been thoroughly tested.

 Performance Comparison